 Dental emergencies fall into two broad categories: those that are the result of a longstanding dental problem that suddenly causes pain, and those that are the result of physical trauma.
 We are well-equipped to handle both types of situations.
-Before you come to our office, however, there may be some things you can do on your own to lessen your pain and keep the damage to your oral health to a minimum.
+Before you come to our dental office, however, there may be some things you can do on your own to lessen your pain and keep the damage to your oral health to a minimum.

 Avoid chewing with the tooth to the extent possible, and take over the counter pain relievers as necessary.
 If something is lodged against the tooth, you may be able to remove it with floss.
 Depending on the nature of the damage to the tooth, you may require root canal therapy.